bradcfisher/finch4alice/index.md

 ## Contributing

 Contributions are very welcome and are accepted through pull requests.
-Simply create a [fork on GitHub](https://help.github.com/articles/fork-a-repo/), commit and push your updates to your fork, and then [submit a pull request](https://help.github.com/articles/using-pull-requests/) for review.
+Simply create a [fork on GitHub](https://help.github.com/articles/fork-a-repo/), commit and push your updates to your fork under a new [branch](https://help.github.com/articles/managing-branches-in-your-repository/), and then [submit a pull request](https://help.github.com/articles/using-pull-requests/) for review.

-## Bugs and Features Requests
+## Bugs and feature requests

-Please submit all bug reports and feature requests to the project [issue tracker](../../issues/).
+Please submit all bug reports and feature requests to the project [issue tracker](https://github.com/bradcfisher/finch4alice/issues/).

-## Disclaimers & License
+## Disclaimers and license

 The Finch 4 Alice project is not affiliated with either the Finch or Alice 3 projects or their respective intellectual property holders.